 Jeanneret Award for Excellence in the Study of Individual or Group Assessment

-In recognition of the best referred journal article or other publication that furthers public and professional understanding of individual or group assessment in the field of industrial and organizational psychology during the past full year (2012).
+In recognition of the best refereed journal article or other publication that furthers public and professional understanding of individual or group assessment in the field of industrial and organizational psychology during the past full year (2015).

 The author(s) of the best publication is (are) awarded a plaque and a $1,500 cash prize (to be split in the case of multiple authors).